-- Is available in either black or green
+- It is available in either black or green

 And, yes, it is called aviary netting.
-You’ve most likely seen this netting at the zoo, high above the animals.
+You’ve most likely seen this netting high above the animals at the zoo.

-If you want to go all out on your run, add some aviary netting to ensure your chickens stay in, and those hungry predators stay out!
-Aviary netting also works very good for quail.
+If you want to go all out on your run, add aviary netting to ensure your chickens stay in, and those hungry predators stay out!
+Aviary netting also works very well for quail.